-- 15.1 Any member who does not owe any money to the Institute can resign by writing to the Institute. - 15.2 A member must return their membership certificate with their resignation unless the Council agrees otherwise. - 15.3 A member who resigns must not describe themselves as a Chartered Secretary, as a Chartered Governance Professional, as an Affiliated Member (as the case may be), nor use any titles or designatory letters denoting membership of the Institute. - 15.4 The Council must refuse to accept a resignation where any of the Institute's disciplinary bodies are considering a member's conduct (under byelaws 21 to 25). - 15.5 A member who resigns is not entitled to any refund of their subscription.
+- 15.1 Any member who does not owe any money to the Institute can resign by writing to the Institute. - 15.2 A member who resigns must not describe themselves as a Chartered Secretary, as a Chartered Governance Professional, as an Affiliated Member (as the case may be), nor use any titles or designatory letters denoting membership of the Institute. - 15.3 The Council must refuse to accept a resignation where any of the Institute's disciplinary bodies are considering a member's conduct (under byelaws 21 to 25). - 15.4 A member who resigns is not entitled to any refund of their subscription.